Orphan's Benefit

-Orphan's Benefit (sic; original title) is an American animated short film produced by Walt Disney Productions in black-and-white.
+Orphan's Benefit is an American animated short film produced by Walt Disney Productions in black-and-white.
 It was first released in 1934 and was later remade in Technicolor in 1941 under the corrected title Orphans' Benefit.
 It was the 68th Mickey Mouse short film to be released, and the sixth of 1934.
 The cartoon features Mickey Mouse and his friends putting on a vaudeville-style benefit show for a group of unruly orphans.
 It contains a number of firsts for Disney, including the first time in which Mickey Mouse and Donald Duck appear together.
 It was also the cartoon which had the first story to be written that featured Donald Duck, though it was the second Donald Duck short to be produced and released, after The Wise Little Hen.

 Orphans' Benefit features original music composed by Frank Churchill.
 The voice cast includes Walt Disney as Mickey, Clarence Nash as Donald, and Florence Gill as Clara Cluck.
 The original cartoon was directed by Burt Gillett and distributed by United Artists while the remake was directed by Riley Thomson and distributed by RKO Radio Pictures.

 Plot

 At a local theater, Mickey Mouse holds a benefit performance for the mice orphans.
-As they file into the building, and they are given free lollipops, ice cream, and balloons.
+As they file into the building, they are given free lollipops, ice cream, and balloons.

 For the first act, Donald Duck recites "Mary Had a Little Lamb" and "Little Boy Blue", but when he says, "come blow your horn", the orphans disrupt the performance by loudly blowing their noses.
 A frustrated Donald challenges them to fight but is pulled backstage.

 For the second act, Goofy, Horace Horsecollar, and Clarabelle Cow perform an acrobatic dance.
 Horace dances with Clarabelle and Goofy tries catching her but gets his head stuck.
 Goofy throws Clarabelle back to Horace.
 Horace spins Clarabelle around and throws her in Goofy's direction.
 Goofy catches her dress, pulling it off as she flies past, and Clarabelle hits Goofy on the head.
 Later, Donald once again recites "Little Boy Blue" and blows his own horn before the orphans can respond.
 The orphans blow ice cream at Donald and punch him into a daze with their boxing gloves.

 For the third act, Clara Cluck performs "Chi mi frena in tal momento" from Act II of Gaetano Donizetti's Lucia di Lammermoor, accompanied by Mickey on piano.
 Eventually, an orphan fires a slingshot from behind her to help finish the song.

 Donald begins his final set by reciting "Little Boy Blue" yet again, but when he says "Where is that boy who looks after the sheep?" the orphans respond "Under the haystack fast asleep, you dope!" to Donald's frustration.
 The orphans tie bricks, a plant, a fire extinguisher and eggs onto their balloons, float them over his head, and fire their slingshots.
 After being laughed at by the orphans, Donald finally accepts defeat.